t0k3n1z3r/ts-proc/README.md

 ## Known limitations
 - No support for MPTS
-- No support for corrupted input
+- Limited support of broken input (validates only sync byte)
+- Doesn't rewind at the beginning when PAT and PMT found
-- File input only
+- Supports only file as an input
 - No extensive validation of TS structure (assumption that stream is OK)